 - Doesn’t lose effectiveness over time.

-- Faster recovery to full potential.
+- When getting damaged, allows for faster recovery to full potential.

 - High uptime.